KamiCrit/Discord-High-School-Fleet/guide/README.md

 ## How should my submission be formatted?

 Like so!
 Note the double line spacing and English song titles.
+The "Playing" subtext on the music bot profile is based off of the filename.

 ```
 # KamiCrit